Integrate Node.js with Retell AI and Twilio: Lessons from My Setup

 try {

-// Register call with Retell to get WebSocket URL
+// Register call with Retell to get WebSocket URL (must complete in <2s)

-const retellCall = await retellClient.call.register({
+const retellCall = await Promise.race([

 audio_websocket_protocol: "twilio",